thogiti/thogiti.github.io/_posts/2023-10-18-GCD-A-Deep-Dive-into-Fundamental-Concept-in-Number-Theory.md

 # [Greatest Common Divisor Overview](#greatest-common-divisor-overview)

-The numbers $12$ and $18$ share the divisors $1, 2, 3, and 6$, with $6$ being the largest.
-This set of common divisors can be created for any pair of non-zero integers, $a$ and $b$.
-The set will always include at least the number $1$, as it is a divisor of all integers.
+The numbers $12$ and $18$ share the divisors `1`, `2`, `3`, and `6`, with `6` being the largest.
+This set of common divisors can be created for any pair of non-zero integers, `a` and `b`.
+The set will always include at least the number `1`, as it is a divisor of all integers.
 Since the set is finite, it will always have a maximum value.

 ## [Definition 1 - GCD](#definition-1---gcd)

-Let's consider two integers, a and b, where both are not zero.
-The largest number, d, that can divide both a and b is known as the greatest common divisor (gcd).
-We represent it as d = gcd(a, b).

-Sure, here's a more readable and simplified version of your text using GitHub Markdown for mathematical notation:

 Let's consider two integers `a` and `b`, where both are not zero.
 The set of common divisors between `a` and `b` has a maximum element, which we denote as `d`.
 This `d` is known as the Greatest Common Divisor (GCD) of `a` and `b`.
 We express this as $d = gcd(a, b)$.